 (I should point out that his parents and mine send him a birthday card every year, separate from their Christmas cards, and I always hang the Happy Birthday Banner and make sure to wrap his gifts in birthday wrapping rather than Christmas paper!
 And I always offer to take him out for dinner but he usually declines because there’s usually so much going on and the good restaurants are either all booked up or closed for the holidays.
 He does get an IOU though, and we go out sometime in the new year.)

-Back when we first got together and I'd heard about this no-birthday birthday situation, I suggested that we host a house party in his honour.
+Back when we first got together and I’d heard about this no-birthday birthday situation, I suggested that we have a house party in his honour.

-The first year we did, the party got a little wild and a couple of things were broken, but it was relatively manageable and a good time.
+The first year we did, the party got a little wild and a couple of things got broken, but it was relatively manageable and a good time.

-However, word got out -- apparently we held killer parties -- and the second year there were some problems, such as a very drunk guy I barely knew suddenly picking me up.
+However, word got out — apparently we held good parties — and the second year there were some problems, such as a very drunk guy I barely knew suddenly picking me up.
 That alone was really weird and uncomfortable but the fact that this happened right at the top of the stairs made it scary.
 (He was quickly shown the door).
-Then, the next morning, we were greeted by an elderly neighbour, declaring that our high-fi had Been MUCH.TOO.LOUD.
+Then, the next morning, we were greeted by an elderly neighbour, declaring that our high-fi (her word) had been MUCH.TOO.LOUD.